Rebetiko: In the United States

 Greek emigration to the United States started in earnest towards the end of the 19th century.
-From then onwards, and in the years following the Asia Minor Disaster, until immigration became restricted in the mid-1920s, a great number of Greeks emigrated to the United States, bringing their musical traditions with them.
+From then, and in the years following the Asia Minor Disaster, until immigration became restricted in the mid-1920s, a great number of Greeks emigrated to the United States, bringing their musical traditions.
 American companies began recording Greek music performed by these immigrants as early as 1896.
 The first Greek-American recording enterprises made their appearance in 1919.
-From the latter years of the second decade of the century there exist a number of recordings that can be considered as rebetiko, a few years before such songs began to appear on recordings in Greece.
+From the closing years of the second decade of the century there exist a number of recordings that can be considered as rebetiko, a few years before such songs began to appear on recordings in Greece.

-The music industry in the United States came to play a particular role from the mid-1930s onwards in recording rebetiko lyrics which would not have passed the censors in Greece.
-This phenomenon came to repeat itself during the period of the Greek military junta of 1967–1974.
-A notable example of American recording studios permitting some 'bolder' lyrics can be found in the LP Otan Kapnizi O Loulas (Όταν Καπνίζει Ο Λουλάς, When They Smoke The Hookah) by Apostolos Nikolaidis, released in 1973.
-Releasing this album in Greece, with its overt references to various aspects of drug use, would have been impossible at that time.
-It is worth noting, however, that the censorship laws invoked in Greece by Metaxas were never officially revoked until 1981, seven years after the fall of the junta.
-A further characteristic of American Greek recordings of the time was the recording of songs in the Anatolian musical styles of rebetiko, which continued in the United States well into the 1950s.
+The music industry in the United States played a role from the mid-1930s onwards in recording rebetiko lyrics which would not have passed the censors in Greece.
+This phenomenon came to repeat itself during the Greek military junta of 1967–1974.
+An example of American recording studios permitting some 'bolder' lyrics can be found in the LP Otan Kapnizi O Loulas (Όταν Καπνίζει Ο Λουλάς, When They Smoke The Hookah) by Apostolos Nikolaidis, released in 1973.
+Releasing this album in Greece, with its overt references to drug use, would have been impossible at that time.
+It is worth noting, however, that the censorship laws invoked in Greece by Metaxas were not officially revoked until 1981, seven years after the fall of the junta.
+Another characteristic of American Greek recordings of the time was the recording of songs in the Anatolian musical styles of rebetiko, which continued in the United States well into the 1950s.
 Even songs originally recorded with typical bouzouki-baglamas-guitar accompaniment could appear in Anatolian garments.

 After WWII, beginning in the early 1950s, many Greek rebetiko musicians and singers traveled from Greece to tour the United States, and some stayed for longer periods.
 Prominent among them were Ioannis Papaioannou, Manolis Chiotis, Vassilis Tsitsanis, Iordanis Tsomidis, Roza Eskenazi, Stratos Pagioumtzis, Stavros Tzouanakos and Giannis Tatasopoulos, of whom the latter three died in the United States.